IBM/aspera-cli/README.md

 The `direct` agent directly executes a local `ascp`.
 This is the default agent for `ascli`.
 This is equivalent to option `--transfer=direct`.
-`ascli` will detect locally installed Aspera products, including SDK, and use `ascp` from that component.
+`ascli` will search locally installed Aspera products, including SDK, and use `ascp` from that component.
 Refer to section [FASP](#client).

 The `transfer_info` option accepts the following optional parameters to control multi-session, Web Socket Session and Resume policy: